This page contains all legally required information about our website according to § 5 TMG, the GDPR, and our e-mail disclaimer.

 The content of this site has been created with the greatest of care.
 We cannot, however, guarantee that the information in it is accurate, complete or up-to-date.
 As a service provider we are responsible under Section 6(1) of the German Media Services Inter-State Agreement and Section 8(1) of the German Teleservices Act for our own content on this site.
-Service providers are not however obliged to monitor third party information transmitted or stored on their site by them or to look for circumstances which may suggest a violation of the law.
+Service providers are not, however, obliged to monitor third-party information transmitted or stored on their site or to look for circumstances which may suggest a violation of the law.
 This does not affect our statutory obligations to remove or block the use of information.
-Our liability in such cases shall however commence from the time we become aware of an actual violation.
+Our liability in such cases shall, however commence from the time we become aware of an actual violation.
 On becoming aware of such violations we shall remove this content immediately.

 Liability for links

 The operator of this site makes every effort to respect the copyrights of outside parties and to employ his own material and material in the public domain.
-All content and material on this site created by the site operator is governed by German copyright law.
+All the content and material on this site created by the site operator is governed by German copyright law.
 Downloads and copies of this site may be made for private, non-commercial use only.
-Reproduction, processing, distribution and any form of exploitation beyond that permitted by copyright law requires the written consent of the author or creator concerned.
-Contributions by third parties are identified as such.
-Should anyone become aware of a possible copyright infringement, we kindly request that you inform us of such.
-Upon becoming aware of such a violation we shall remove the respective content immediately.
+Reproduction, processing, distribution, and any other form of exploitation beyond that permitted by copyright law requires the written consent of the author or creator concerned.
+Contributions by third-parties are identified as such.
+Should anyone become aware of a possible copyright infringement, we kindly request that you inform us.
+Upon becoming aware of such a violation, we shall remove the respective content immediately.

 Terms and conditions

-We, OMNIA GmbH as the data controller for the website viridad.eu according to Art.
-4 No. 7 EU GDPR (hereinafter “we”), are pleased to provide you with information through this data protection statement as to whether and to what extent your personal data is processed when visiting the website at this domain.
+We, OMNIA GmbH as the data controller for the website viridad.eu (hereinafter, 'we') are pleased in accordance with Art.
+4 No. 7 EU GDPR to provide you with information through this data protection statement as to whether and to what extent your personal data is processed when visiting the website at this domain.
 In addition, we also hereby provide you information on your rights and identify relevant contacts.
 This information applies to the domain specified above as well as to other websites that we host online if these are explicitly referenced in this statement.

 This website may contain links to websites outside of viridad.eu, to which this data protection statement does not apply.
 In case you leave this website, please make sure to check the data protection statement of the websites outside of viridad.eu.